-Other woodland within the development boundary includes 7081 m2 of woodland at Pierhead and 15800 m2 between Ben Lomond Way and old Luss Road.
+Other woodland within the development boundary includes 7081 m2 of woodland at Pierhead.
 These areas are also affected by the development proposals.
 The Pierhead area which includes the apart-hotel and visitor centre affects all 7081 m2 woodland (with no LEPO affected), although a number of prominent trees along the waterfront are to be retained.
-The servicing area off Ben Lomond Way affects 348 m2.

 Neither of these woodlands are LEPO, but would require compensatory planting totalling 7429 m2.